Beyond Meritocracy

 The strongest objection from the narrow-definition side is that what makes English enclosure qualitatively different is not the institutional form but the social property relations it produced: a class of workers with no choice but to sell their labor on a competitive market, creating the compulsion to improve productivity that drives accumulation.
 This, the Brennerite argument holds, is categorically different from feudal extraction, tributary extraction, or mercantile profit from trade — the Mesta is just political monopoly over trade surplus, not the production of capitalist social relations.
 The objection is serious, and Heller (The Birth of Capitalism, 2011) and Anievas and Nişancıoğlu have problematized it — showing that the "English exception" was produced through intersocietal interaction rather than through internal dynamics alone.
 The response here is different: the analysis does not deny that the emergence of generalized wage labor changes the system's dynamics (the LTRPF section above takes this seriously).
 But it insists that the mechanisms through which the transition was achieved — enclosure, dispossession, the destruction of subsistence alternatives, the coercive production of a labor force — are continuous with those operating before and after the transition, and that the mediating layer (factor 2: which fractions control which institutional tools) accounts for the variation in form without requiring a period boundary to explain it.
 The Mesta converts land use through royal privilege serving pastoral-exporter interests; parliamentary enclosure does so through legislation serving agrarian-capitalist interests.
 The institutional form differs; the structural operation — destroying subsistence alternatives to produce dependence — does not.
 Recognizing the continuity does not erase the analytical distinctions; it relocates them from period boundaries to institutional variation within a single ongoing process.

 The remaining Brennerite distinction then reduces to a single claim: that only competitive market dependence generates the compulsion to improve productivity, and that this compulsion — not extraction as such — is what makes capitalism historically unique.
 But the empirical record refutes this.
 Cotton-picking productivity increased approximately 400% between 1800 and 1860 — a rate comparable to Manchester's textile mills over the same period.
 Baptist (The Half Has Never Been Told, 2014) attributes this primarily to the "pushing system" (individualized quotas, daily weighing, and calibrated torture); Olmstead and Rhode attribute it primarily to biological innovation in cotton varieties; Rosenthal (Accounting for Slavery, 2018) argues the gains were the joint product of both — neither new seed varieties nor coercive management was sufficient alone.
 What matters for the argument here is not the attribution debate but the undisputed finding: systematic productivity improvement occurred under slavery, and after emancipation free labor could not match slave-labor picking rates.
 Rosenthal also shows that planters developed per-worker productivity tracking, depreciation accounting for enslaved people as capital assets, incentive systems, and task calibration equivalent to what Taylor would later codify as scientific management — techniques enabled by, not despite, unfree labor.
+McNally (Slavery and Capitalism, 2025) pushes the point further: as the Cluster B analysis develops, enslaved workers were variable capital producing surplus value at exploitation rates around 300%, and the dual slave system's divergent reproductive strategies (Caribbean demographic destruction versus US natalist management after 1808) reflected configuration-dependent business decisions rather than a categorically different mode of production — the boundary the Brennerite argument depends on dissolves at the level of value theory itself.
 State-directed industrialization achieved rapid productivity growth without market competition among producers; military competition drives technological development independently of any market mechanism.
 The innovation compulsion is real, but it operates through the specific mediating configuration — which fractions face which competitive pressures through which institutional tools — not through a system-level attribute that only one type of social property relations can produce.

 Intersocietal origins

-If the object of analysis is class rule and how it generates forms across space, a further implication follows: capitalism was not formed in Europe and then applied to the rest of the world.
-It was constituted through intersocietal interaction from the outset.
-Anievas and Nişancıoğlu (How the West Came to Rule, 2015) develop this argument most systematically, drawing on Trotsky's theory of uneven and combined development: Ottoman military pressure on the Habsburgs created the geopolitical space in which English enclosure could occur; Mongol trade networks transmitted the technologies and the diseases (above all the Black Death) that destabilized feudal Europe; Atlantic slavery combined American land, African labor, and English capital into a sociological amalgamation that produced the productive reorganization enabling the Industrial Revolution.
+If the object of analysis is class rule and how it generates forms across space, a further implication follows: the question of where capitalism "originated" — Brenner's England, then Holland; Wallerstein's long sixteenth century; the Atlantic world — dissolves once the commodification sequence replaces epoch-periodization, because the sequence was advancing simultaneously across multiple sites through different mediating configurations, and no single polity's reaching a particular commodification depth constitutes an origin for the process as a whole.
+What the tradition treats as the system's geographic origin was constituted through intersocietal interaction from the outset.
+Anievas and Nişancıoğlu (How the West Came to Rule, 2015) develop this argument in full, drawing on Trotsky's theory of uneven and combined development: Ottoman military pressure on the Habsburgs created the geopolitical space in which English enclosure could occur; Mongol trade networks transmitted the technologies and the diseases (above all the Black Death) that destabilized feudal Europe; Atlantic slavery combined American land, African labor, and English capital into a sociological amalgamation that produced the productive reorganization enabling the Industrial Revolution.
 None of these were additions to a process already underway in Europe.
 They were constitutive of what the process became.
-The societies from which class rule extracts are simultaneously constitutive of the systems that extract from them.
+The societies that class rule exploits are simultaneously constitutive of the systems that exploit them.
 The form-variation implication is equally important: the same Ottoman pressure that created the geopolitical space for English enclosure produced Habsburg overextension, Dutch independence, French feudal reinforcement, and Eastern re-serfdom — five different outcomes from a single external pressure, differentiated by pre-existing internal class configurations.
 This is the mediating layer's logic demonstrated at the scale of an entire continent.

 This means the clusters and mediating factors do not describe a European system encountering an external world; they describe a system that was formed through the interaction of multiple, developmentally differentiated societies and that continues to operate through what Anievas and Nişancıoğlu call "contradictions of sociological amalgamation": the unstable fusion of different modes of production, labor regimes, legal systems, and social relations within a single framework.
 Contemporary special economic zones, guest worker regimes, and the coexistence of formally free labor with effective unfreedom in global commodity chains are all instances of this amalgamation.
 The contradictions are not anomalies or transitional relics; they are how the system operates.